andrewchambers/p2pkgs/README.md

 - Everything is built from source except a small set of well defined bootstrap packages.

-- Every bootstrap package can be reproduced exactly via the package tree itself allowing total auditability.
+- Every bootstrap package can be reproduced exactly via the package tree itself.

 - Every download can be mirrored over p2p networks and self hosted, there is no central server that can prevent packages from compiling.